-YAM Pengiran Kerma Raja Pengiran Haji Kamarulzaman graduated with a Bachelor of Science in Civil Engineering Brighton United Kingdom, Diploma in Sanitary Engineering, IHEE, Delft, Netherlands, Master of Business Administration, Oxford Brookes United Kingdom.
+YAM Pengiran Kerma Raja Pengiran Dato Haji Kamarulzaman graduated with a Bachelor of Science in Civil Engineering Brighton United Kingdom, Diploma in Sanitary Engineering, IHEE, Delft, Netherlands, Master of Business Administration, Oxford Brookes United Kingdom.
 He is a Chartered Engineer of United Kingdom and he has been a member of Institution of Civil Engineer since 1982 and in 2001 he was transferred as Fellowship member of Institution of Civil Engineer.
+He has been a member of Institution of Architects, Engineers and Surveyors Brunei Darussalam, MPUJA since 1985 and in 2011 he was transferred as Fellow of Institution of Architects, Engineers and Surveyors Brunei Darussalam, FPUJA.
+He is also a member of ASEAN Engineering Register since year 2011.

 He is active as an engineering consultant in his consulting firm, KR Kamarulzaman and Associates.
-His career was mainly as government servant for over 33 years where he started as a Technical Assistant Engineer in PWD and was promoted to several senior posts within the government.
-In June 2000 till his retirement on April 2003, he was Director of General of Public Works.
+His career was mainly as government servant for over 33 years where he started as a Technical Assistant Engineer in Public Works Department and was promoted to several senior posts within the government.
+From June 2000 to April 2003, he was Director General of Public Works.
+He also was the Acting Permanent Secretary (Technical) from April 2002 to January 2003.
+He was appointed as Chairman and Chief Executive officer of Jerudong Park Medical Centre from January 2003 to September 2007 and Chairman of Sungai Liang Authority from April 2007 to December 2012.

-Dato Paduka Timothy Ong Teck Mong (Deputy Chairman, Non-Independent Non-Executive Director)

-Dato Timothy Ong Teck Mong is a Brunei businessman and Chairman of Asia Inc Forum, a regional platform for policy and business dialogue which he founded in 2002.
+Dato Paduka Timothy Ong Teck Mong (Deputy Chairman, Non-Independent Non-Executive Director) Dato Timothy Ong Teck Mong is a Brunei businessman and Chairman of Asia Inc Forum, a regional platform for policy and business dialogue which he founded in 2002.